fleetdm/fleet/docs/Using-Fleet/fleetd.md

   - macOS: /opt/orbit/osquery_log
   - Linux: /opt/orbit/osquery_log

-#### Orbit mTLS support
+#### Fleetd mTLS support

-Orbit supports using TLS client certificates for authentication to the Fleet server and [TUF](https://theupdateframework.io/) server.
+Fleetd supports using TLS client certificates for authentication to the Fleet server and [TUF](https://theupdateframework.io/) server.
 This functionality is licensed under the Fleet EE License.
 Usage requires a current Fleet EE subscription.

 > The mTLS feature requires Orbit to be version v1.10.0 or greater and `fleetctl` v4.31.0 or greater.